Yar Mohammad Khan: Assisting Sheikh Mujibur Rahman in organizing Awami League

-The picture depicts, after being released from Dhaka Central jail, Sheikh Mujibur Rahman accompanied by his father Sheikh Lutfar Rahman, Shamsul Huq, Yar Mohammad Khan and others on the way to attend the Awami League worker’s meeting (June 26, 1949).

 The Founding of Ittefaq

 Yar Mohammad Khan was the founder and publisher of the newspaper Ittefaq, which started as a weekly in August 1949.
 Yar Mohammad Khan financed publishing the 'Weekly Ittefaq' from the Paramount Press at 9 Hatkhola Road, Dhaka and at the beginning Mr Faizur Rahman who lived in 50, Nawabpur Road was the editor.
 The media plays a significant role and can have a strong impact on political outcomes and Yar Mohammad Khan was aware of that.
 As Yar Mohammad Khan was actively involved into politics of anti-Pakistan movement, he called and appointed Tofazzal Hossain as its editor, who was working in Kolkata at the time as a journalist for The Daily Ittehad.
 Since 15 August 1951 Ittefaq resumed its publication and it played a significant role in the 1954 general elections, and it contributed to the victory of the United Front.
 Ittefaq then kept opposing all military rule of Pakistan starting from Ayub Khan to Yahya Khan.
 Eventually during this time, Ittefaq went from being a weekly to becoming a daily newspaper.
 Yar Mohammad Khan was the publisher so he declared that Ittefaq will be officially Bangladesh Awami League party's paper.
 He did this through a power of attorney and at that time since Moulana Bhashani was the president therefore his name was published as a founder of The Daily Ittefaq.
 In 1958 Tofazzal Hossain changed the name of the original founder and publisher and replaced it with his name.
 The newspaper incorrectly displays Tofazzal Hossain as its founder.